Skip to Content Skip to Search Go to Top Navigation Go to Side Menu

 Wednesday, April 1, 2009

-While I was looking for the book, which could give me some materials about identity, I found, that there are not much books about photography in our library.
+While I was looking for the book, which could give me some materials about identity, I found, that there are not that many books about photography in our library.
 So, I decided to stop on this History book, which includes photos from 19th-20th century.
 I have chosen a portrait genre.
 But I found that it’s difficult to talk about this topic objectively, showing just a few examples.
 The idea was to show changes in society, that led to the changes in photography also.
 Not only technical innovations had influence on it.
 I can say that now we have a good material, good inheritance, that we can use in our work.
 And, of course, our present time has it’s own identity, interesting, what kind of changes it will leave after.

 book no: 761-WAR-1